TNA World Title Series: Background

 On October 7, 2015, it was announced that a tournament would take place, after TNA World Heavyweight Champion Matt Hardy vacated the title a day prior due to a legal injunction filed by former champion Ethan Carter III after Hardy defeated EC3 and Drew Galloway in a three-way match at Bound for Glory.
 The World Title Series placed 32 wrestlers into 8 groups of 4, with the first round being under a round-robin format which was called Group Play.
 Also, for the first time ever, the Knockouts would have a chance to compete for the World Heavyweight Championship.
 The tournament was taped in July.
 On November 12, 2015, TNA announced plans to hold the eliminations rounds of the tournament in Mumbai, India during TNA One Night Only, but the event had to be postponed due to logistical issues, causing them to air the original tournament that was taped back in late July instead.
-The company announced on the December 9 broadcast of Impact Wrestling that the semifinals and finals of the World Title Series would be held live on January 5, 2016, during the debut of Impact Wrestling on the Pop network.
+The company announced on the December 9 broadcast of Impact Wrestling that the semifinals and finals of the World Title Series would be held live on January 5, 2016, during the debut of Impact Wrestling on the Pop channel.

 Each winner in the round-robin matches was awarded 3 points, and a draw was worth 1 point for each participant.
 Each match had a 15-minute time limit.
 The two members of each group with the most points (out of a maximum 9 points) advanced to the final 16, where at that point the tournament switched to a single elimination format.
 There were only three draws: the Aries/Carter and Edwards/Richards matches which each ended in a time limit draw & the Micah/Drake match which ended in a double count out.

 The winner of the tournament became the new TNA World Heavyweight Champion.
 The winner of the tournament was Ethan Carter III by defeating Matt Hardy in the finals by pinfall.